 § 8.2 Payments due and unpaid under the Contract shall bear interest from the date payment is due at the rate stated below, or in the absence thereof, at the legal rate prevailing from time to time at the place where the Project is located.

 (Insert rate of interest agreed upon, if any.)

-(%)
+Eight Percent (8)

 § 8.3 The Owner’s representative:

 (Name, address and other information)